SugumarVenkatesan/DistributedWorkerSystem/README.md

 A distributed worker system to update data in Redis using Python with Pyspark

-  - used spark dataframes to read the csv dataset (https://www.kaggle.com/datafiniti/womens-shoes-prices/), transform it and must insert data into redis parallely
+  - used spark dataframes to read the csv dataset (https://www.kaggle.com/datafiniti/womens-shoes-prices/), transform it and will insert data into redis parallely
   - used a Redis server to store each of the record
   - Implemented 3 APIs(Restful) to query and fetch data from redis
        - /api/getRecentItem/<date>- return the most recent item added on the given date